cea-hpc/modules/doc/source/module.rst

  List all available symbolic version-names and aliases in the current :envvar:`MODULEPATH`.
-All directories in the :envvar:`MODULEPATH` are recursively searched in the same manner than for the **avail** sub-command.
+All directories in the :envvar:`MODULEPATH` are recursively searched in the same manner than for the :subcmd:`avail` sub-command.
 Only the symbolic version-names and aliases found in the search are displayed.

 .. subcmd:: use [-a|--append] directory...